RusticiSoftware/launch/lms_lrs.md

 for each group.
 Each group of activities has a “provider” section, which MAY be used to declare to the LMS/LRS what applications (activity providers) should be allowed to report statements about each group of activities.
-The elements in this section reflect the information that must be registered duiring the OAuth application registration process, and provide a way to get this information into an LMS without the administrator having to go through a registration UI.
+The elements in this section reflect the information that must be registered during the OAuth application registration process, and provide a way to get this information into an LMS without the administrator having to go through a registration UI.

-The schema for TinCan.xml is: http://projecttincan.com/tincan.xsd
+The schema for tincan.xml is: http://projecttincan.com/tincan.xsd

-TinCan.xml doesn't have to have all activity IDs that will be used in it, what it should have is:
+tincan.xml doesn't have to have all activity IDs that will be used in it, what it should have is:

 1) The activity ID that is considered the root activity for this package, along with a